Andybuzzz/SuperAGI_tasks/README.md

 # SuperAGI_tasks
 # Task 1
 GPT2-small model (with 125 million parameters) model has downloaded form hugging face .
-Make sure you touch upon the key aspects of the model like multi-head self-attention mechanism, feed-forward networks and positional encoding.
 It has code for implementation of Multi-Head Self Attention (MHA), The Feed-forward module and the LayerNorm layer as per the original GPT2 architecture proposed in the paper.
 Andrei Karpathy's nanogpt repository helped me as the major reference in implementation

 # TASK 2